Relive all of the amazing space events from 2018!

 When Saint-Jacques takes his place on board the ISS, he will be the first Canadian in space since Chris Hadfield returned from orbit in 2013.

-SpaceX sends two tourists around the Moon? - late 2018
+SpaceX sends two tourists around the Moon? - Cancelled and replaced!

 An artist's rendition of the SpaceX Crew Dragon rounding the Moon.
 Credit: NASA/SpaceX/Scott Sutherland